darshanoo7/blog/README.md

  Welcome to Test123
-Chemistry
+ #Chemistry
-Thermochemistry
+##Thermochemistry
-∆H positive means endothermic
+1.∆H positive means endothermic
-∆H negative means exothermic
+2.∆H negative means exothermic

 You can use the [editor on GitHub](https://github.com/darshanoo7/blog/edit/MASTER/README.md) to maintain and preview the content for your website in Markdown files.